luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 Firstly download the minimal installation media from [Gentoo offical site](http://www.gentoo.org/main/en/where.xml), Use any Live CD is OK, the purpose of this media is to boot system up.

-And the CD-ROM of my machine does not function well, so I create a bootable Live USB drive using [UNetbootin](http://unetbootin.sourceforge.net/), and then boot from USB drive
+The CD-ROM of my machine does not function well, so I create a bootable Live USB drive using [UNetbootin](http://unetbootin.sourceforge.net/), and boot from USB drive.

 # Gentoo Installation
-Below steps are refer [Gentoo Handbook](http://www.gentoo.org/doc/en/handbook/handbook-amd64.xml) and [Gentoo LVM Guide](http://www.gentoo.org/doc/en/lvm2.xml)
+Below steps refer [Gentoo Handbook](http://www.gentoo.org/doc/en/handbook/handbook-amd64.xml) and [Gentoo LVM Guide](http://www.gentoo.org/doc/en/lvm2.xml)
 ## Setup network
 Gentoo installation process relies on network heavily.
 The installation media only contains some nesessary programs to bootstrap system.
-Other source code packages need download from remote site (Gentoo portage)
+Other source code packages require download from remote site (Gentoo portage)

-Active network card, then use DHCP client to obtain IP address and DNS server information.
+Active network card first, then use DHCP client to obtain an IP address and DNS information.
 ```
 ifconfig eth0 up
 dhcpcd eth0